-Seven rare plants occur within the gas line easement.
+Six rare plants occur within the gas line easement.
 Arkansas sedge, opaque prairie sedge, and cluster sedge are fairly common and are scattered in low areas that are not inundated for long durations.
 A large colony of woolly sedge occurs in the southern half of this cell.
-Tall horned beaksedge and hammock sedge were observed as a few individuals in the central portion of the cell.
+Tall horned beaksedge was observed as a few individuals in the central portion of the cell.
 Wolf's spikerush occurs scattered throughout the cell at the edges of open marshes.
+Hammock sedge, which has been historically observed within this cell, was found to not be present in 2020.
 The locations of these rare plant species are shown on the aerial photograph contained within Appendix III.